-The term “Brexit” refers to the UK's departure from the European Union (EU).
+The term “Brexit” refers to the UK’s departure from the European Union (EU).
 Following a referendum which took place on 23 June 2016, the majority of the UK voted to leave the EU.
-Following a series of delays, the exit eventually took place on 31 January 2020.
-A transitional period will last until 31 December 2020.
+After a series of delays, the exit eventually took place on 31 January 2020.
+A transitional period was in place until 31 December 2020.

 The main impact of Brexit in employment law terms will be seen in the recruitment process as immigration laws change.
-Employers are already under an obligation to take steps to ensure a worker's right to work in the UK and this process will be altered in light of the consequences of Brexit.
+Employers are already under an obligation to take steps to ensure a worker’s right to work in the UK and this process is altered because of Brexit.

-Currently, all EU citizens, as well as those from Iceland, Liechtenstein and Norway (EEA countries) and Switzerland are able to live and work in the UK under “free movement of persons”.
+“Free movement of persons” which permitted all EU citizens, as well as those from Iceland, Liechtenstein and Norway (EEA countries) and Switzerland to live and work in the UK ended on 31 December 2020.

-Between 1 February 2020 and 31 December 2020, EU/EEA/Swiss citizens may still come to the UK to work without having to obtain permission before their arrival.
-From 1 January 2021, the transition period, and so free movement, will end.
-This means that EU/EEA/Swiss citizens arriving in the UK will need to gain permission to work in the UK, as is currently the case with non-EU/EEA/Swiss citizens.
+Between 1 February 2020 and 31 December 2020, EU/EEA/Swiss citizens were still able come to the UK to work without having to obtain permission before their arrival.
+From 1 January 2021, the transition period, and so free movement, ended.
+This means that EU/EEA/Swiss citizens arriving in the UK need to gain permission to work in the UK, as is currently the case with non-EU/EEA/Swiss citizens.

 What are the potential consequences for employing foreign nationals unlawfully?

 Employers are under a legal duty to prevent illegal working and you can be subjected to penalties where you fail to do so.